Kihumba/private-/README.md

 ```
 ├── Andelan                       # These are Learning Paths available for the benefit of all andelans
+│   ├──ASK Feedback
 │   ├──EPIC Values
-│   │  ├── E
-│   │  ├── P
-│   │  ├── I
-│   │  ├── C
+│   ├──Distributed Teamwork
+│   ├──Making Good First Impressions
-│   │  └── ...
+         └── Outputs
+│   ├──Writing Blog Posts

 ├── Bootcamp             # This is the Learning Path for Pre-Andela Bootcamp Applicants
 │   ├── Bootcamp Curriculum
 │   └── ...
 ├── D0              # This is the Andela Learning Path for D0 Developers
-│   ├── Simulations Week 1
-│   ├── Simulations Week 2
+│   ├── Pre-Sims Technical Requirements
 │   └── ...
 ├── D1                  # These are the Andela Learning Paths for D1 Developers
+│   ├── D1 Developer    # These are the requirements for an Andelan applying to be a D1 Developer
+│   ├── D1 Ruby/Rails
 │   ├── D1 PHP/Laravel
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
-│   ├── D1 Ruby/Rails
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   ├── D1 Python/Django
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
+│   ├── D1 JavaScript
+│   ├── D1 Java
+│   ├── D1 Swift/iOS
+│   ├── D1 Android
+│   ├── D1 Test Engineer/ QA Developer
 │   ├── D1 DevOps
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   └── ...
 ├── D2                    # These are the Andela Learning Paths for D2 Developers
+│   ├── Mid-Level (D2) Developer  # These are the requirements for an Andelan applying to be a D1 Developer
-│   ├── Entry Level Test Engineer
+│   ├── Test Engineer
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   ├── D2 JavaScript
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
-│   ├── D2 DevOps
+│   ├── D2 DevOps (coming soon)
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   └── ...
-├── D3                     #These are the Andela Learning Paths for D3 Developers
+├── D3                     # These are the Andela Learning Paths for D3 Developers
 │   ├── Technical Team Lead
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   ├── D3 Developer
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   ├── D3 JavaScript
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   └── ...
 ├── D4+                        # These are the Andela Learning Paths for D4+ Developers
-│   ├── Systems Architect
+│   ├── Systems Architect  (coming soon)
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
-│   ├── Data Science
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
-│   ├── Cyber Security
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
-│   ├── Machine Learning
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   ├── Product Manager
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
-│   ├── Product Designer
+│   ├── D4 Senior Developer (coming soon)
-│       └── Outputs
-│       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
-│       └── README.md   # This README is a description of the identity of a PHP developer
 │   └── ...
 ├── Skill Glossary(coming soon)     # These are the skill names and descriptions of all linked skills in Outputs
 │   │  └── ...